Sign our Online Petition

 Swaffham Prior’s unique status:

 Not only will the development reduce the availability of wind, it will impact the setting of the two windmills, impeding views of the mills everyone enjoys as you walk, cycle or drive between Burwell and Swaffham Prior.
-Swaffham Prior is one of only a handful of villages in the whole of the UK which still has two windmills and the only village where one of those windmills is a commercially working mill.
+Swaffham Prior is one of only a handful of villages in the whole of the UK which still has two windmills, the only village where both mills retain their sails and fantails and, where one of those windmills is a commercially working mill.
 Planners have an obligation to ensure that new development does not negatively impact the setting of listed buildings.
 Here in Swaffham Prior there is a clear relationship between the two mills as they stand proud on the landscape; building around them in the way that is proposed will significantly reduce their visual impact and the enjoyment people gain from viewing them.
 In 2013, a Sandtex Survey voted the windmill Britain’s favourite building!
 Will you stand by and let this development happen?

 How can you help?